 The new deputy Commissioner and head of counter-terrorism, Neil Basu has endorsed a calling to the UK population that we can all play a part in the security of the nation and be “Counter Terror Citizens”.
 The concept is nothing new of course, the police and security services have always depended on a proportion of intelligence and information coming via the general public concerning the solving of crime of every nature.
 This fresh shout joins up with the current Prevent campaign, one of the four Contest strands which forms part of the revised Counter-Terrorism and Security Act 2015.
-Since 2005 and in the wake of 9/11 and the London terror attacks £80 million was spent on one thousand schemes over the following 6 years.
+Since 2005 and in the wake of 9/11 and the London terror attacks £80 million has been spent on one thousand schemes over the following 6 years.
 Government institutions, schools, universities and hospitals introduced training to staff by way of DVD’s and online learning to assist them in recognising and detecting signs of radicalisation.
 Prevent would appear to be an obvious and sensible support process and many argue it is a success, but it has also come under fierce criticism.
 The problems centred around inaccurate reporting and the propensity to over referral which overloads the system and wastes the valuable time of intelligence analysts.

 In December 2015 a 10-year-old Muslim boy attracted a police investigation in Accrington, Lancashire.
 Expressing himself in a simple school essay he described where he lived.
 Unfortunately, he misspelt terraced, he never meant to refer to his home as a terrorist house.
 His teachers made what was in their view, a valid referral and an investigation took place.
 The young boy was traumatised by the manner in which he was questioned, and his family complained.
 The investigation concluded that there was no case to answer.
 This is by no means the only example.

 Important security and war effort campaigns were expounded to British citizens during the Second World War.
 People were encouraged to be another layer of eyes and ears as well as doing their bit.
-“Careless talk costs lives”, “Dig for victory” were well known slogans, What’s changed; nothing in the concept except we are not at war and however the press present it we are thankfully a long way from the unspeakable horrors that the population suffered between 1939 -1945.
+“Careless talk costs lives”, “Dig for victory” were well known slogans, What’s changed; nothing in the concept except we are not at total war and however the press present it we are thankfully a long way from the unspeakable horrors that the population suffered between 1939 -1945.
 We do however still live in a society which is threatened.
 Our peaceful day to day existence can be suddenly challenged and the shock of a random and deadly act is instantly compounded in front of a backdrop of sterile safety and sanitised normality.

 We are all bombarded via the traditional media and social media outlets with information and expert opinions on every conceivable subject.
 Managing our own trains of thought can become a complex task when we are subjected to claim and counter claim, conspiracy, conjecture, “expert” opinion and idle banter.
 Official bodies rapidly receiving and processing information from the concerned public who are perhaps non-objective, often fanciful, weighed down with opinion and in some cases vengeful and downright racist must be a difficult task.
-Sifters have to be aware of time wasters, attention seekers and bigots as well as being alert to the occasional nugget of information.
+Sifters have to be aware of time wasters, attention seekers and bigots as well as being alert to the occasional true nugget of information.

 We are under threat from religious insurgents, belligerent radicals and social terrorists.
 We have witnessed and suffered insurgent knife, vehicle, bomb and chemical attacks here in the UK.
 France, Denmark, Egypt, Tunisia, Germany, Turkey, Belgium and the USA have also been subjected to large scale gun attacks perpetrated by lone-wolf active shooters and Islamic terrorists.
 They have suffered and seen the cruel prolonged horror of gun slaying.
 The events in Florida, Nevada and Texas has set the USA apart because of its convoluted views on firearms.
 UK security services are and have been rehearsing their responses to any style of potential attack; bomb, vehicle, knife, chemical and firearms and to date they have practised those skills.
 Alongside that we trust that the Intelligence services along with the entire nations police forces are eyes down; border control, coastguard and airport security are scanning.
 We the public are reminded to remain vigilant.
 In spite of that we are assured by our security chiefs that of all the threats a large scale firearms attack is less likely to occur here in the UK because of our strict gun laws, the availability of firearms and our unique island status.